davidmelhart/frontend-nanodegree-feedreader/README.md

 ### by David Melhart
 ============================================

+** To check the application and the test results in action, pleace open index.html in your browser. **

 ## 1. Intended Funcitonality

 The intended functionality of the app is feed reading.
 The main area displays a list of entries that contain posts from a specified feed.